AdityaDKale/AlgoTradeGUI/README.md

 1. Run the application:
    ```
-   python main.py
+   python app.py
    ```

 2. Log in with your credentials.

 3. Navigate to the "Trading" section to execute manual trades and monitor algorithmic strategies.
+(Comming Soon)

 ## Screenshots